bayeslife/react-timeline-component/README.md

 # timeline-component React UI Component

+## When to use this component

+This is a UI component which lets the control a date range.

+## About this implementation
 This project is intended to publish a react component library project to npm along with an example to github pages.

 It has unit test for the component based on [this](https://medium.com/javascript-scene/unit-testing-react-components-aeda9a44aae2)